PolymerElements/generator-polymer-init-custom-build/README.md

 This command will run
-[Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine.
+[Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine:

     polymer test